BrianBlits/AlwaysLearning/README.md

 # AlwaysLearning

-<h2>Hi, I'm Brian @ BLITS and Here are a Few Things I've Learned In My Coding Journey</h2>
+<h2>Hi, I'm Brian @ BLITS, and Here are a Few Things I've Learned In My Coding Journey</h2>

 <blockquote>“Learn avidly.
 Question it repeatedly.
 Analyze it carefully.
 Then put what you have learned into practice intelligently.” ~ Confucius</blockquote>

 <h3 <b>Looking for a Challenge and a Fun Way to Save Money?</h3> </b> Try this -> Challenge:
-Every code challenge you complete you add more money to your investments(ie: bonds, crypto, interest savings, etc).
+Every coding challenge you complete adds more money to your investments(i.e., bonds, crypto, interest savings, etc.).

-<h3>Lots of people want to work for the big companies like Google, Apple, and Microsoft</h3>
+<h3>Lots of people want to work for big companies like Google, Apple, and Microsoft</h3>
-<h4> Well just so happens i stumbled apon a Github repository!</h4>
+<h4> Well just so happens I stumbled upon a Github repository!</h4>
 <p>Coding Interview University 🏫 <br>
   In this repository, you can find information about:
 <ol> Data Structures </ol>